dsscollection/git-github-for-stats/README.md

 A lone ranger, working on a single computer, can benefit from adopting version control.
 But not nearly enough to justify the pain of installation and workflow upheaval.
 There are much easier ways to get versioned back ups of files, if that's all you're worried about.

 In my opinion, **for new users**, the pros of Git only outweigh the cons when you factor in the overhead of communicating and collaborating with other people, including your future self.
 And who among us does not need to do that?
 Your life is much easier if this is baked into your workflow, as opposed to being a separate process that you dread and avoid.
 Communication and collaboration are the killer apps of version control.
-Git enforces a painfully rigorous model of file management, but it is critical for the distribution of files across different people, computers, and time.
+Git enforces a rigorous model of file management, but it is critical for the distribution of files across different people, computers, and time.

 Many people who don't use Git unwittingly re-invent a poor man's version of it.
 They take an important file and distribute it via email.
-All parties make changes, decorating the file name with initials, dates, and other descriptors.
+Various parties make changes, decorating the file name with initials, dates, and other descriptors.
 Before you know it, the original file is the root of a complicated phylogeny that no amount of "Track changes" and good intentions can resolve.

 The Git way is to track the evolution of that file, through a series of commits, each equipped with an explanatory message and a nickname.
 All collaborators sync regularly to a common version, acknowledging that the difficulty of merging goes up faster than the size of the difference (cite good enough).
 Especially important versions get a human-readable tag, to signal a meaningful milestone.
 Yes, there is some pain in adopting the formalism of Git, but it is worth it.